bem-archive/bem-articles/borschik/borschik.en.md

-# Borschik
+# borschik

-Borschik is a simple but powerful builder for text-based file formats.
+borschik is a simple but powerful builder for text-based file formats.

 Its main purpose is the assembly of static files for web projects (CSS, JS, etc.).

-Borschik can perform the following operations with files:
+borschik can perform the following operations with files:

 * merge
 * modify
 * minify

-Borschik is based on a plugin system.
+borschik is based on a plugin system.
 Plugins are called "technologies".
 There are technologies for CSS and JS included, and you can easily extend them or write you own.

-Borschik is based on two concepts — `include` and `link`.
+borschik is based on two concepts — `include` and `link`.

 * `include`: you have a link to file, which is replaced with the file content.
 * `link`: you have a link to file, the link is transformed.